AssuranceMaladieSec/AD-description-password-finder/README.md

 ## File results example

 ```
-Disabled user - password for the user test-alice2 is in the description: Achanger6Achanger6!
+CONFIRMED_LEAK - Disabled user - password for user adm-test-alice2 found in description: Achanger6Achanger6!
+CONFIRMED_LEAK - Enabled (probably) user - password for user adm-test-alice found in description: Achanger1Achanger2!
+SUSPECTED_LEAK - Enabled (probably) user - SUSPECTED password for user anakin in the description: here we go "pwd=test01!"
-Enabled (probably) user - The password for the user test-alice is in the description: Achanger1Achanger2!
+SUSPECTED_LEAK - Enabled (probably) user - SUSPECTED password for user ahsoka in the description: The new one for test (password=test054!)
+CONFIRMED_LEAK - Enabled (probably) user - password for user mariatest02 found in description: test02!
+CONFIRMED_LEAK - Enabled (probably) user - password for user blanqui found in description: woof01!
 ```
 ## Use of impacket